Rural Carrier Associate

 The Postal Service is always recruiting RCA’s because not everyone views this as a wonderful employment opportunity.
 This means that the job is easy to get because there is little competition.
 And the job does offer several distinct advantages for those seeking a career position as explained below:

-- This is one the few temporary Postal jobs that can work directly in to a career position.
-There is only one way to get a career Rural Carrier job.
-When one of these full-time jobs becomes available, it is offered to the RCA who has worked at that particular facility the longest.
+- This job can work directly in to a career position.
+There is only one way to get a full-time career Rural Carrier position.
+When one of these career positions becomes available, it is offered to the RCA who has worked at that particular facility the longest.
 It may take a few years for such an opportunity become available, but it can be shorter.
 Some RCA’s are converted to career employees shortly after or even immediately upon being hired.
-By the way, many Postal employees will tell you that a career Rural Carrier position is the best possible Postal job to have.
-They say that you work with little supervision almost like being self-employed and in a rural environment that is far more comfortable than an inner-city or metro area.

 - The goal of many RCA’s is to get a career position, so they continually search for full-time job postings and apply for any feasible opportunities.
 And they can apply with little effort since (1) most jobs are filled from exam 473E, (2) they already have a 473E exam score, and (3) they have already gone through the monumental effort of creating an online profile in the new eCareer Postal application system.
 Here’s where the advantage of an RCA job comes in… If their score is high enough to get an interview invitation, they have it made.
 They will breeze through the interview without question — assuming of course that they have been a valued and productive employee while working as an RCA.
 The interview will be a mere formality.
 When comparing a known productive employee against several unknowns, a Postmaster/interviewer will choose the known productive employee every time.